 Until 1965, there was a metropolitan borough of Holborn.
-Oddly, Holborn Viaduct wasn’t in it, and nor was Staple Inn, the impressive Tudor building that’s the trademark of Old Holborn tobacco.
+Oddly, Holborn Viaduct wasn’t in it, and nor was Staple Inn, the impressive, originally Tudor building that’s the trademark of Old Holborn tobacco.
 Even Holborn Circus only had a fingertip in the borough.

 The reason for this goes back into the mists of time.
 Originally, Hole Bourn was another name for the River Fleet, or at any rate, its upper reaches.
 The river rose at Hampstead ponds, and ran down (now under) King’s Cross Road, Farringdon Road and New Bridge Street (as you’ll see if you head down them, they run along bottom of a valley, with streets leading uphill on both sides).
 It met the Thames at Blackfriars.
 The eastern end of the old Roman Road from London to Silchester, now called “Holborn” and “High Holborn”, was originally Holborn Street, meaning the street leading down to the River Fleet (just like Fleet Street).